mrshinx/AnRPG-Edited/README.md

 - Enemy now starts with base level cap of 20.
 The cap then raises for each unique boss kill based on NPC growth per boss value, configurable in setting. *(NPCUtils.cs line 143)*
 - Enemy spawns with randomized level around the cap with a range of -7 to +3 level.
 Bosses randomly get 10-25 increased level above the cap.
 - Formulas for HP/Damage of NPC/Bosses nerfed. *(NPCUtils.cs line 628, 642, 649)*
 - Formulas for Defense reworked.
 Now enemy defense matters.
 This is implemented to increase enemy survivability without the need of continuously increasing enemy HP.
 Moreover,       this can prevent tank classes from investing all to defense stat and can still do damage. *(NPCUtils.cs line 657,659)*
 ### Misc/QoL
+- Increase exp gain per hit for weapons to compensate for the damage loss with the nerf. *(RPGPlayer.cs Line 190)*
+- Reduce exp lost when transfering XP from 75% -> 25% ( you keep 75% of the old item's XP) *(ItemExtraction.cs Line 36)*